 Table of Contents

-For information about any additional changes to the 2012 tax law affecting Pub.
-570, go to www.irs.gov/pub570.
+For information about any additional changes to the 2013 tax law affecting Pub.
+570, please go to www.irs.gov/pub570.

 Individual taxpayer identification numbers (ITINs) for aliens.
 If you are a nonresident or resident alien and you do not have and are not eligible to get a social security number (SSN),